 In July 2018, the Company entered into a strategic joint venture with a group of investors led by Bert Mucci (the "Greenhouse Partners"), a leading Canadian large-scale greenhouse operator.
-Each of the Company and the Greenhouse Partners owns a 50% equity interest in the joint venture, Cronos Growing Company Inc. ("Cronos GrowCo"), and has equal representation on the board of directors of Cronos GrowCo.
+Each of the Company and the Greenhouse Partners owns a 50% equity interest in the joint venture, Cronos GrowCo, and has equal representation on its board of directors.
 Cronos GrowCo is constructing an 850,000 sq. ft. purpose-built, GMP-standard greenhouse on approximately 100 acres of land owned by Cronos GrowCo in Kingsville, Ontario.
 Once fully operational, the greenhouse is expected to produce up to 70,000 kilograms of cannabis annually.
 Construction of the greenhouse has commenced.
-The Company expects to complete the superstructure of the greenhouse in the second half of 2019 and expects the greenhouse to become operational in phases in 2020.
+The Company expects to complete the greenhouse structure in the second half of 2019 and expects the greenhouse to become operational in phases in 2020.
 Completed construction of the greenhouse is subject to obtaining the necessary funding, the relevant building and occupancy permits and other customary approvals.
 Commencement of operations at Cronos GrowCo will be subject to obtaining the appropriate licenses under applicable law.
+Cronos

-Cronos GrowCo expects to utilize debt to fund a portion of the facility build-out.
-See "- Global Production Footprint" for further information on the material factors and assumptions related to the projected production capacity of the greenhouse.
+GrowCo expects to utilize debt to fund a portion of the facility build-out.
+See "- Global Supply Chain" for further information on the material factors and assumptions related to the projected production capacity of the greenhouse.